CALIFORNIA FOOD, WATER, SEWAGE DISPOSAL PROBLEM

 Jill T. Wicke, manager of water system operations for the Metropolitan Water District of Southern California, said the

-copper sulfate on Saturday—the fourth application since Aug.
+district will apply another treatment of copper sulfate on Saturday—the fourth application since Aug.
 8—to address the

 growth of a persistent new species of G in the drinking water reservoir near Temecula.